arrownj/odps/intl.en-US/Development/SQL/UDF/UDTF usage.md

 select reduce_udtf(col0, col1, col2) as (c0, c1) from (select col0, col1, col2 from (select map_udtf(a0, a1, a2, a3) as (col0, col1, col2) from my_table) t1 distribute by col0 sort by col0, col1) t2;
 ```

+For more information about UDTFs, see [Java UDF](/intl.en-US/Development/SQL/UDF/Java UDF.md) and [Python 2 UDFs](/intl.en-US/Development/SQL/UDF/Python 2 UDFs.md).

 ## Limits

-When you use UDTFs, note the following limits:
+When you use UDTFs, take note of the following limits:

 -   A `SELECT` clause cannot contain other expressions.